1. Home

 Unlocking the clinical utility of ctDNA

-We have demonstrated that ctDNA TP53 mutant allele fraction is correlated with tumour volume (Figure 2) and that a decrease after cycle 1 is associated with longer time to progression.
+We have demonstrated that ctDNA TP53 mutant allele fraction is correlated with tumour volume and that a decrease after cycle 1 is associated with longer time to progression.
 It appears that ctDNA is promising as a predictive and prognostic biomarker in a relapsed setting and we are now validating these findings in further cohorts from other clinical trials.

 ctDNA has the potential to provide biomarkers of high clinical utility for cancer diagnosis and monitoring in HGSOC.
 We will transfer our optimized ctDNA assays into the clinic for implementation in wider clinical trials.

-Functional analysis of cellular heterogeneity in HGSOC
+Functional analysis of cellular heterogeneity

 In vitro and in vivo tumour models to study HGSOC are very limited.
 Our aim is to establish reliable pre-clinical model systems that can represent the complex genomic profiles and intratumoural heterogeneity of HGSOC so reagents can be used in functional screens and the discovery of therapeutics and predictive biomarkers.